 Concurrent B.S. and M.S.
 Degree Program

-Program Structure
+Program Timeline

 An application for Concurrent Enrollment should be made near the end of the junior undergraduate (third) year.
 Students would begin research for the M.S. thesis during the summer semester after their junior year, although planning for this track should begin earlier.